e-gov/GovSSO-Session/README.md

    docker compose build
    ```

-## Running GOVSSO Session Service Locally and Dependencies in Docker Compose
+## Running GovSSO Session Service Locally and Dependencies in Docker Compose

 1. Add `127.0.0.1 tara.localhost` line to `hosts` file.
 This is needed only for requests originating from GOVSSO-Session
    when it's running locally (not in Docker Compose).
 It's not needed for web browsers as popular browsers already have